-“Thanks for a great talk.
+Thanks for a great talk.
 From the reactions of your audience it was clear that you very much hit the spot!
 At a

-Returning to Bristol NTC on Saturday 16th December 2017 with GEORGE BERNARD SHAW: PLAYING THE CLOWN
+Returned to Bristol NTC on Saturday 16th December 2017 with

-Brian’s theatre career started direct from National Service, in 1959, as Trainee Manager at the London Palladium, and has taken him to forty-three different countries including three residencies in the Middle East; eight tours of the Indian sub-continent and two circumnavigations of the globe.
+Brian’s theatre career started in 1959, direct from National Service, as Trainee Manager at the London Palladium, and has taken him to forty-three different countries including three residencies in the Middle East; eight tours of the Indian sub-continent and two circumnavigations of the globe.

 He has worked with the Royal Shakespeare Company, the National Theatre, Sadler’s Wells and London Festival Ballet Companies, Scottish Opera, Nottingham Playhouse and Joan Littlewood’s Theatre Workshop Company.

 As he approached retirement he started to ‘branch out’ - directing amateur operatics; writing scripts, and giving Talks.
 Details of his Talks and Presentations, and of his Scripts, fill the pages of this website.